Inflammation caused by lupus can affect many areas of your body, including your:

 - Blood and blood vessels.
 Lupus may lead to blood problems, including anemia and increased risk of bleeding or blood clotting.
 It can also cause inflammation of the blood vessels (vasculitis).

 - Lungs.
 Having lupus increases your chances of developing an inflammation of the chest cavity lining (pleurisy), which can make breathing painful.
+You may also be more susceptible to pneumonia.

 - Heart.
 Lupus can cause inflammation of your heart muscle, your arteries or heart membrane (pericarditis).
 The risk of cardiovascular disease and heart attacks increases greatly as well.